LemmyNet/joinlemmy-site/src/assets/news/2024-06-07 - Lemmy Release v0.19.4 - Image Proxying and Federation improvements.md

 The functionality to resolve reports automatically when a post is removed was previously broken and is [now fixed](https://github.com/LemmyNet/lemmy/pull/4402).
 Additionally, reports for already removed items are now ignored.

 The [site.content_warning](https://github.com/LemmyNet/lemmy/pull/4393) setting lets admins show a message to users before rendering any content.
-If it is active, nsfw posts can be viewed without login.
+If it is active, nsfw posts can be viewed without login, after consenting.

 Mods and admins can now [comment in locked posts](https://github.com/LemmyNet/lemmy/pull/4488).

-Mods and admins can also use external tools such as [LemmyAutomod](https://github.com/RikudouSage/LemmyAutomod) for more advanced tools.
+Mods and admins can also use external tools such as [LemmyAutomod](https://github.com/RikudouSage/LemmyAutomod) for more advanced cases.

 ### Media